 The SCAP assesses all applications for Crown development and public infrastructure development under the PDI Act and the Development Act 1993.
-It then provides advice to the Minister for Planning and Local Government, who makes the final decision.
+It then provides advice to the Minister for Planning, who makes the final decision.

-Major Development applications lodged under the PDI Act will be assessed by the State Planning Commission, who provide advice to the Minister for Planning and Local Government as decision maker.
+Impact assessed applications lodged under the PDI Act will be assessed by the State Planning Commission, who provide advice to the Minister for Planning as decision maker.

-The SCAP however, may if delegated, act as the Minister’s delegate for assessing variations for approved Major Developments.
+The SCAP however, may if delegated, act as the Minister’s delegate for assessing variations for approved impact assessed developments.